ASIA MARKETS: Nikkei Slips, But Chinese Stocks Bounce Back After Monday's Plunge

 Asian markets were mixed in early trading Tuesday, with Chinese equities rising while Japanese stocks fell.

-Japan's Nikkei dropped about 1%, though analysts said that was mostly a catch-up reaction to Monday's widespread regional declines that took place while Japanese markets were closed for a holiday.
+Japan's Nikkei dropped 1.3%, though analysts said that was mostly a catch-up reaction to Monday's widespread regional declines that took place while Japanese markets were closed for a holiday.
 Electronics were among the biggest decliners as concerns over U.S.-China trade tensions continue to grow and as the yen has rebounded since Friday.
-Sharp and Renesas were down nearly 4% amid broad selling, with just two of the 33 Topix sectors -- construction and real estate -- logging gains shortly after the open.
+Sharp fell more than 5% and Renesas was down 4.6% amid broad selling.
 Financials have fallen less, with bond yields remaining up.
-The 10-year JGB was up a half-basis point at 0.15%.
+The 10-year JGB was up a 0.9 basis point at 0.154%.

-Hong Kong's Hang Seng Index was up 0.5% as it tried to avoid its second six-day losing streak in a month.
-Tencent hit fresh 15-month lows in dropping more than 0.5% in early trading, but recovered to positive territory.
-Meanwhile, automaker Geely skidded 3% after its September sales report.
+Hong Kong's Hang Seng Index was up 0.2% as it tried to avoid its second six-day losing streak in a month.
+Tencent hit a 15-month lows in dropping more than 1%.
+Meanwhile, auto maker Geely skidded 4.5% after its September sales report.
 But oil heavyweight CNOOC climbed nearly 3%.

-Chinese stocks were higher in early trading after yesterday's wide 4% slides left indexes there near multiyear lows.
-The Shanghai Composite rose an early 0.3% while the smaller-cap Shenzhen Composite climbed 0.4%.
-A bounce-back after Monday's post-holiday slide wasn't unexpected, but the key question is whether it's sustainable.
+Chinese stocks were mixed after Monday's steep 4% slides left indexes there near multiyear lows.
+The Shanghai Composite rose 0.2% while the smaller-cap Shenzhen Composite declined 0.1%.

 Singapore's stock benchmark hit a three-week low while Malaysia's benchmark slipped slightly as well.
 Taiwan's Taiex gained a bit.
 South Korean markets were closed for a holiday.